mnberthe/aws-solutions-architect-associate-notes/README.md

 - The IAM Role/User in the target account must have the permissions to DescribeKey, ReEncrypted, CreateGrant, Decrypt
 - When launching an EC2 instance from the AMI, optionally the target account can specify a new KMS key in its own account to re-encrypt the volumes

+## CloudHSM
+- A hardware security module(HSM)is a physical computing device that safeguards and manages digital keys and performs encryption and decryption functions.
+- __An HSM contains one or more secure cryptoprocessor chips__
+- AWS provisions __dedicated encryption hardware__ (Hardware Security Module)
+- Use when you want to manage encryption keys completely
+- HSM device is stored in AWS (tamper resistant, FIPS 140-2 Level 3 compliance)
+- Supports both __symmetric and asymmetric encryption__
+- Good option to use with __SSE-C__ encryption
+- CloudHSM clusters are spread across __Multi AZ (high availability)__
+- IAM permissions are required to perform CRUD operations on HSM cluster
+- __CloudHSM Software__ is used to manage the keys and users (in KMS, everything is managed using IAM)

 ## SSM Parameter Store
 - Secure storage for configuration and secrets
 - Optional Seamless Encryption using KMS